 Water Shoes

-You’ll probably find that you are barefoot for a good amount of your water park day.
-However, you may also want to slip on some water shoes at times.
+You’ll probably find that you are barefoot for much of your water park day.
+However, you may sometimes want to slip on some water shoes.
 This is especially important whenever you get food, visit the locker rooms, or go into the public restroom.

-Look for shoes that are easy to put on, but that are less likely to slip on the wet ground.
+Look for shoes that are easy to put on but less likely to slip on the wet ground.
 I will usually wear my shoes up until the end of the pool or lazy river, or the start of the water slide, and then return for them when I’m done.

 Flip flops may be slippery, so just be sure you feel comfortable in them.
 Here are some options for more protective water shoes.